To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Charismatic religious leaders in Zimbabwe are drawing increasingly large crowds willing to do as they are told.
 (Philimon Bulawayo, Reuters)

+In the supercharged political atmosphere leading up to Zimbabwe’s 2008 elections, a letter pinned in the foyer of Harare’s Sacred Heart Cathedral marked the turning point in relations between the mainstream Catholic Church and Robert Mugabe’s government.
 In the letter, titled “God Hears the Cries of the Oppressed”, the Catholic Bishops Conference accused Mugabe of repression similar to that of Pharaoh.
 They warned Mugabe, a devout Catholic, that he faced a “mass uprising” if he did not “repent”.